museumsforall/beautiful-jekyll/_posts/2018-11-12-digital-mockup.md

 ## Overview:
 For our museum installation, we used Balsamiq to create our digital mockup.
 The following show [two important tasks](https://museumsforall.github.io/2018-10-29-Paper-Prototype/) of our design:
-* Sharing discussions happening at WCMA for the wider community and inviting people to participate as they experience an exhibit
+* viewing discussions happening at WCMA about particular artworks/ exhibits
-* Making/sharing/reading alternative interpretations of exhibits/works that specifically address expressions of power, discomfort, and marginalization in museums
+* contributing to discussions

 ## Task 1